Rachna-Bai/Online-BookStore/README.md

 - Book catalog with search and filters (genre, author, price)
 - Detailed book pages with description, price, and ratings
 - Add to cart and wishlist functionality
 - Cart page with update/remove options
-- Simple checkout flow
-- User login and signup system
 - About and contact page

 ## Technologies Used